aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2evpn.rst

       .. note::

          The Inclusive Multicast Ethernet Tag, or **IMET**, route is how a VTEP advertises membership in a given Layer 2 service, or VXLAN segment.
+This is also known as the EVPN Type 3 Route.
 Other leaves receive this route, evaluate the **RT** to see if they have a matching configuration and, if so, import the advertising VTEP into their flood list for BUM traffic.

       .. code-block:: text
          :emphasize-lines: 1,15,16,17,18,21,33,34